-On June 10, 2014 NexPoint Capital, LLC converted into a Delaware corporation, NexPoint Capital, Inc., and all of the outstanding limited liability company interests in NexPoint Capital, LLC converted into shares of common stock in NexPoint Capital, Inc. As part of this conversion, the existing member of NexPoint Capital, LLC, NexPoint Advisors, received an aggregate of 21,739.13 shares of our common stock in exchange for the 21,739.13 limited liability company interests they owned in NexPoint Capital, LLC, representing an estimated equivalent price of \$9.20 per share based on the fair value of the assets contributed by NexPoint Advisors in connection with our formation, as determined by our Board.
+On June 10, 2014 NexPoint Capital, LLC converted into a Delay are corporation, NexPoint Capital, Inc., and all of the outstanding limited liability company interests in NexPoint Capital, LLC converted into shares of common stock in NexPoint Capital, Inc. As part of this conversion, the existing member of NexPoint Capital, LLC, NexPoint Advisors, received an aggregate of 21,739 (3 theres of our common stock in exchange for the 21,739.13 limited liability company interests they owned a nexPoint Capital, LLC, representing an estimated equivalent price of \$9.20 per share based on the fair value of the assets contributed by NexPoint Advisors in connection with our formation, as determined by a related.